magamig/magamig.github.io/content/beers/index.md

 As a beer enthusiast, I've collected a list of all the different beers I've had within an app called [Untappd](https://untappd.com/user/magamig/beers).
 If you think this list is incomplete, you can help by suggesting other brews!

-My latest beers were the following (up-to-date in real time):
+My latest distinct beers were the following (up-to-date in real time):

 <div id="beers-list">